tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

 The main focus of this report is to explain the Mathematics behind Rank-1 Constraints System or R1CS as it applies to zkSNARKs and Bulletproofs.

 When reading the literature on the use of R1CS in zkSNARKs, this mathematical tool is used simply as one of many parts of the process towards achieving a zkSNARK-proof.
 In fact, not much attention is given to it, not even in explaining what "rank-1" actually means.
-Although the terminology has a similar notion of the traditional _rank of a matrix_ as known in Linear Algebra, examples given on the internet do not yield a _reduced matrix with only one non-zero row or column_.
+Although the terminology has a similar notion as the traditional _rank of a matrix_ in Linear Algebra, examples given on the internet do not yield a _reduced matrix with only one non-zero row or column_.

 ## Introduction

 R1CS became more prominent due to research work done by Cathie Yun and her colleagues at Interstellar.
 The _Constraint systems_, or in particular _Rank-1 Constraint Systems_, are used as an _add-on_ to Bulletproofs protocols.
 The title of Cathie Yun's article, "[Building on Bulletproofs](https://medium.com/@cathieyun/building-on-bulletproofs-2faa58af0ba8)" [1b.] suggests this to be true.
-One of the Interstellar team's goals is to use the constraints system in their envisaged _Confidential Asset Protocol_ called the CLOAK.
+One of the Interstellar team's goals is to use the constraints system in their _Confidential Asset Protocol_ called the CLOAK and the envisaged [_Spacesuit_](https://github.com/interstellar/spacesuit).
 Despite their work on using R1CS being _research-in-progress_, their detailed notes on _constraints systems_ and their implementation in RUST are made available [here](https://doc-internal.dalek.rs/develop/bulletproofs/notes/r1cs_proof/index.html#constraint-system).
 (Also https://doc.dalek.rs/bulletproofs/index.html)

 Most recent constructions of zkSNARKs and Bulletproofs involve _arithmetic circuits_ and _rank-1 constraint systems_ either explicitly or implicitly.